docker/docker-bench-security/README.md

 -g  --Generates all CIS Bats tests without execution.
 No further functions are performed.
 -p  --Show results in pretty format.
 -t  --Show results in TAP format.
 This is the default format.
--t  --Create test results files: tests_<timestamp>.tap in test result folder.
+-r  --Create test results files: tests_<timestamp>.tap in test result folder.
 -o  --Specify test result folder.
 Default to /var/docker-bench/results.
 -h  --Displays this help message.
 No further functions are performed.